Huddersfield Town's 2014/15 Club Charter

-The Huddersfield Town Customer Charter outlines our principal commitments and policies, including those for ticketing, to ensure transparency and accountability.
+The Huddersfield Town Club Charter outlines our principal commitments and policies, including those for ticketing, to ensure transparency and accountability.

 Huddersfield Town is always reviewing key policies and these may change during the course of the season; if they do, this Charter will be updated.

-Huddersfield Town is committed to providing an excellent quality customer service and a value for money match day experience.
-They are an integral part of our pledges.
+Huddersfield Town is committed to providing excellent quality service and a value for money match day experience.
+They are an integral part of our ten values.

-Huddersfield Town's Supporter Liaison Officer is Ann Hough - she is contactable on email@example.com.
+Huddersfield Town's Supporter Liaison Officer is Nathan Hosker - he is contactable on email@example.com

 The Club's strategy is unchanged from the start of the "New Era"